Adopting a Dog or Puppy

 - If a dog has been used for breeding or showing, they may have learned certain behaviours that you’ll have to help them adapt.

-- It can take time and effort to settle a rescue dog into your home and build a bond, but don’t listen to the adage—older dogs can learn new tricks!
+- It can take time and effort to settle a rescue dog into your home and build a bond, so be patient.

 - Dogs need plenty of space inside and out.
-Ensure you have enough room in your living arrangements before adopting a dog.
+Ensure you have enough room in your living arrangements before rescuing a dog.

 - You’ll also need enough space in your schedule.
 Dogs require daily walks and interaction: be sure you have enough time to dedicate to their behavioural, social, and physical needs.